nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       the next position (downwards) in the command history.

 > Note that both of these operations are not pure, since the internal `ListIterator`
-> is updated after an invocation of either operations.t p
+> is updated after an invocation of either operations.

 #### Design considerations